dlt-hub/verified-sources/CONTRIBUTING.md

 2. If you contributed a pipeline and created any credentials, test accounts, test dataset please include them in the tests or share them with `dlt` team so we can configure the CI job.
 If sharing is not possible please help us to reproduce your test cases so CI job will pass.

 ### Source config and credentials
-If you add a new pipeline that require a secret value, please add a placeholder to `example.secrets.toml`.
+If you add a new pipeline that require a secret value, please add the secrets to `pipelines/.dlt/secrets.toml`, this file will not be commited into the git repository.
 When adding the source config and secrets please follow the [section layout for sources](https://github.com/dlt-hub/dlt/blob/devel/docs/technical/secrets_and_config.md#default-layout-and-default-key-lookup-during-injection).
-We have a lot of pipelines so we must use precise section layout (up to module level):

-`[sources.<python module name where source and resources are placed>]`

-This way we can isolate credentials for each pipeline.

 ### Destination credentials
 Please look at `example.secrets.toml` in `.dlt` folder on how to configure `postgres`, `redshift` and `bigquery` destination credentials.
 Those credentials are shared by all pipelines.